Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Introduction

 In this work, we study the impact of using finite-resolution NR waveforms on PE by performing PE on synthetic signals (injections) produced by NR simulations run at multiple resolutions.
 We start by comparing the PE outputs of equal mass ratio binary injections differing only in resolution, and investigate the impact of NR truncation errors on the recovered binary parameters.
 We demonstrate that using a resolution higher than what is required for unbiased PE does not yield additional information for PE.
-We confirm that the resolution requirement based on waveform indistinguishability \cite{PhysRevD.104.044037} is stricter than required for unbiased PE.
+We confirm that the resolution requirement based on waveform indistinguishability \cite{PhysRevD.78.124020} is stricter than required for unbiased PE.
 We show the accuracy requirement for NR waveforms is dependent on the detector, as the impact of truncation errors varies according to the sensitivity curve of the detector.
 We show that for systems with a greater higher mode content in their GWs, higher resolution is needed to achieve unbiased PE than for those without.
 Moreover, we introduce and employ an extrapolation procedure to estimate errors associated with the highest resolution waveforms used in our work.
 Finally, we utilize our results, combined with a waveform criterion, to make predictions for future NR codes, predicting the minimum resolution necessary for unbiased PE of signals expected to be observed by upcoming detectors.
+It should be noted that the results of this study apply to NR codes that use finite differencing methods to solve Einstein's equations.

 The rest of the paper is organized as follows: in Sec.~\ref{sec:methods} we review the NR waveforms used in the study, the indistinguishability criterion for NR waveforms generated using finite-differencing codes, and the PE code {\tt RIFT}.
 In Sec.~\ref{sec:PEresults} we study the impact of numerical biases on PE across a variety of systems and for two detectors, LIGO Hanford (H1) and the proposed third generation detector Cosmic Explorer (CE) \cite{reitze2019cosmic}.
 In Sec.~\ref{sec:extrapolation}, we employ an extrapolation procedure to determine bias in PE due to the highest resolution waveforms used in this study.
 In Sec.~\ref{sec:prediction}, we predict the SNR at which we will see significant biases and compare them with what we obtained from full PE.
 We also assess the accuracy of current waveforms and determine if they are sufficiently accurate for current and future detectors.
 In Sec.~\ref{sec:conclude} we summarize our results.